rust-stuco/homeworks/week6/greplab/README.md

 well as how to write unit tests for your programs.

 This homework is going to be _very_ different from other homeworks.
-There is no autograder, and we will be manually grading your submission for not just correctness but also code quality and architecture.
+There is no autograder, and we will be **manually grading your submission for not just correctness but also code quality and robustness through a code review**.

-**For this homework, you will follow**
+**For this homework, you will follow
-**[Chapter 12](https://doc.rust-lang.org/book/ch12-00-an-io-project.html) of the Rust Book** **and create a project called `minigrep`**.
-Follow the hyperlink and go through all of
-[Chapter 12](https://doc.rust-lang.org/book/ch12-00-an-io-project.html), building `minigrep` as you go along.
+[Chapter 12](https://doc.rust-lang.org/book/ch12-00-an-io-project.html) of the Rust Book and create a project called `minigrep`**.
+Follow the hyperlink and go through all of [Chapter 12](https://doc.rust-lang.org/book/ch12-00-an-io-project.html), building `minigrep` as you go along.

 There will be no handout for this homework.
 Instead, run `cargo new minigrep` in your terminal to get started!

 We encourage you to not skim through the book and blindly copy and paste any code you see.
-We will require 2 "extra" things from your submission, which will check if you actually understand what you are pasting into your code.
+On top of asking you to write robust code, we will require one "extra" thing from your submission, which will check if you actually understand what you are pasting into your submission.

 # Requirements

-**The first requirement** is that you add at least 1 additional feature to `minigrep` on top of the functionality described in the Book.
+You must add at least 1 additional feature to `minigrep` on top of the functionality described in the Book.
 Given this requirement, it will be more efficient for you to read the (relatively short) [Chapter 12](https://doc.rust-lang.org/book/ch12-00-an-io-project.html) in its entirety, rather than copy and paste everything and then reverse engineer.
 See the [Extra Features](#extra-features) section below for some potential features you could add.

-**The second requirement** is that you write test cases to test whatever feature you added.
+You must document this feature as a documentation comment (we will run `cargo doc` on your submission when we grade it, so it the documentation should be in the root of your library crate).

+Another soft requirement is that you add unit tests.
+This won't count towards the first 100 points, but will definitely contribute a non-significant amount to your code review score.
 We care more about quality over quantity, but you should have at least 2 types of test cases (general functionality, edge cases, potentially even performance benchmarking if you want to go above and beyond with [criterion](https://bheisler.github.io/criterion.rs/book/)).